What are your blood test results telling you?Fahad Alsabhan | 06.13.2019

 Types of Blood TestsWhen you or your physician orders a blood test, there are an array of tests from which to choose.
 The following lab procedures are the most common types of blood tests conducted today:

 More About the CBC TestThe CBC test is the most commonly requested lab test and is often included in any routine checkup.
 It can detect blood diseases and disorders, such as anemia (lack of healthy red blood cells or hemoglobin), infections, clotting problems, blood cancers, and immune disorders.
-This test measures many parts of your blood.

 - The normal range for men is 4.5 million to 5.9 million cells per microliter (cells/mcL); for women it’s 4.1 million to 5.1 million cells/mcL.